Carreau/talks/2018-02-28-Idea-Webinar/idea.md

   - Try add-hoc solution in a loop.
   - Update self-understanding of problem
   - repeat.
-  - Human Time greater than CPU
+  - Human time greater than CPU

 --